Motorace Track Day

 This is a warning for careless riding.
 If the rider continues then the Black flag will be shown to him.

-Exclusion – exit the track.
+Immediate disqualification – exit the track.
 The marshal waves the black flag to the rider to exit the track immediately.
 This could happen due to careless riding or due to a mechanical failure of the motorcycle.
 The rider must slow down, move carefully, leaving the riding lines open and exit the track towards the pits.

 End of the session.
 Riders must slow down and return to the pits.